-Kids’ reward charts work best when the target behavior is clearly defined, the rewards are attainable, and the child wants the reward.
-Discouraging bad habits and instilling good behavior among children demand efforts from both the child and the caregiver and reward charts work best when both parties are entirely on board.
+They work best when the target behavior is clearly defined, the rewards are attainable, and the child wants the reward.
+Discouraging bad habits and instilling good behavior among children demand efforts from both the child and the caregiver and such charts work best when both parties are entirely on board.

 The reward issued depends on the age, personality, and interests of the child.
 For example, toddlers and preschoolers can earn rewards such as a new toy, a new book, candy, a bar of chocolate, etc. However, school-aged kids will feel happier and more motivated when they receive more enormous incentives such as a trip to the playground, a later bedtime, an extra hour to play video games, or small amounts of money.

 It is important to note that reward systems work best when the goals are small and achievable.
 However, parents, teachers, and nannies should update the chart periodically.
 For example, after every two weeks, monthly, or after two months, to ensure continuous improvement and avoid boredom due to monotonous tasks and rewards.

 Such charts have proved to be effective in instilling good habits due to the following reasons: